stolostron/multicluster-observability-operator/dev-previews/dynamic-metrics-collection/README.md

 ### Installation

-No special installation is necessary to use this feature
+No special installation is necessary to use this feature.